TaliZi/EX2-Android/README.md

+## Please note - a wiki folder that explains the final project, i.e. step 4 and last, appears in the EX1 repository under the branch EX4-BloomFilterServer

 # Ex2-android
 # NOTE: EX3 and EX4 versions of the project were submitted on 18/3/24.
 So if you want to check exercise number 3 or 4, please go to the branch named: "EX3-new-main".
 ## This project is the front end of the Android application of facebook.